TimeMachine1994/081925-SvelteTweb/EMERGENCY_OVERRIDE_EMBED_SYSTEM.md

 ## Overview

 A fail-safe "panic button" system that allows administrators to replace the complex streaming infrastructure with a simple embed code (Vimeo, YouTube, etc.) for day-of emergencies.
-The override is completely invisible to memorial viewers.
+The override is completely invisible to event viewers.

 ## Implementation Date
 October 30, 2025